TheAmeliaDeWitt/Glowstone-1/docs/CODE_OF_CONDUCT.md

 e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-For example, this includes (but is not limited to) all of our project's GitHub pages, our website, forums, IRC channel, testing server and Discord.
+For example, this includes (but is not limited to) all of our project's GitHub pages, our website, forums, testing server, and Discord.

 ## Attribution